a7618/Calculator/README.md

-# Calculator_and_CurrencyConversation
+# Calculator
-I'll create a project, which is Calculator and Currency conversation using Java awt Method.
+I'll create a project, which is Calculator using Java awt Method.